FAC8/fac9-gitbook/week1/workshop.md

 ## Tuesday: Git Workflow and GitHub

-Today, we'll be learning about using the git workflow to work efficiently as part of a team.
+Heather will be doing a walkthrough on using the git workflow to work efficiently as part of a team.